operator-framework/operator-sdk/website/content/en/docs/golang/quickstart.md

 return ctrl.Result{}, nil
 // Reconcile failed due to error - requeue return ctrl.Result{}, err
-// Requeue for any reason other than error return ctrl.Result{Requeue: true}, nil
+// Requeue for any reason other than an error return ctrl.Result{Requeue: true}, nil
 ```